NeRdTheNed/School---DropdownUI/README.md

 This was a project for a highschool Java class, which was written to demonstrate an understanding of certain JavaFX components.
 I got annoyed at my old code, and decided to refactor it a bit.
+Warning: it's still really bad, please don't look at it until I get around to making it better.